 We planted these 3 years ago to line our walk to the house.
 The first year won't seem like much, but the second year showed strength.
 By the third year they are off to the races.
 Wonderful color blooms with beautiful foliage.
 Don't overwater.
 Hasn't needed fertilizer, it is just happy to grow.
 Now 24" - 28" spread.

-Companions: Lavenders are lovely as an edging in the garden and complement many other perennials, including Roses, hardy Geraniums, Catmints (Calamintha) and Shasta Daisies (Leucanthemum x superba).
-Varieties with silvery foliage are perfect for knot gardens, and if regularly sheared, make a fine low hedge.
+Companions: Lavenders are lovely as an edging plant in the garden where they complement many other perennials, including Roses, Hardy Geraniums, Catmints (Calamintha), and Shasta Daisies (Leucanthemum x superba).

 Reflowering: If old flower spikes are sheared off after the first bloom period, a second flush of flowers may occur later in the season.